locationtech-labs/geopyspark/docs/guides/catalog.rst

  - accumulo://username:password/zoo1, zoo2/instance/table

-Some backends require various options to be set, and each function in ``Catalog`` has an ``options`` parameter where they can be set.
-These are backends that need these additional values and the options to set for each.
+Some backends require various options to be set, and each function in ``Catalog`` has an ``options`` parameter where they can specified.
+These are the backends that need additional values and the options to set for each.

 Fields that can be set for Cassandra:
  - **replicationStrategy** (str, optional): If not specified, then